puppetlabs/puppet-docs/source/learning/modules1.markdown

 At some point, you're going to have Puppet code that fits into a couple of different buckets: really general stuff that applies to all your machines, more specialized stuff that only applies to certain classes of machines, and very specific stuff that's meant for a few nodes at most.

 So... you _could_ just paste in all your more general code as boilerplate atop your more specific code.
 There are ways to do that and get away with it.
 But that's the road down into the valley of the 4,000-line manifest.
-The road to happiness is to separate your code out into meaningful units and then call those units by name as needed.
+Better to separate your code out into meaningful units and then call those units by name as needed.

 Thus, resource collections and modules!
 In a few minutes, you'll be able to maintain your manifest code in one place and declare whole groups of it like this: